smizell/onit/README.md

 # Onit

 Build daily whatever files in Markdown.
+It allows you to create a Markdown file for today, quickly open that file for updating, and moving that file to "yesterday" when a new day is created.
+These files can be used as a diary, daily todo list, or anything chronological.

 ## Install